 Knowledge management is 'any process or practice of creating, acquiring, capturing, sharing and using knowledge, wherever it resides, to enhance learning and performance in organizations' (Scarborough et al, 1999).
-They suggest that it focuses on the development of firm-specific knowledge and skills that are the result of organizational learning processes.
+Scarborough et al suggested that it focuses on the development of firm-specific knowledge and skills that are the result of organizational learning processes.
 Knowledge management is concerned with both stocks and flows of knowledge.
-Stocks included expertise and encoded knowledge in computer systems.
-Flows represent the ways in which knowledge is transferred from people to people or from people to a knowledge database.
-Knowledge management has also been defined by Tan (2000) as: 'The process of systematically and actively managing and leveraging the stores of knowledge in an organization.'
+Stocks include expertise and encoded knowledge in computer systems.
+Flows represent the ways in which knowledge is transferred from people to people, or from people to a knowledge database.

-Scarborough and Carter (2000) describe knowledge management as 'the attempt by management to actively create, communicate and exploit knowledge as a resource for the organization'.
-They suggest that this attempt has the following components.
+Scarborough and Carter (2000) described knowledge management as 'the attempt by management to actively create, communicate and exploit knowledge as a resource for the organization'.
+They suggest that this attempt has the following components: